 “My wife made me move here.
 We came here on her 40th bday and stayed at Middlewick Farm.
 She really liked it and wanted to move here.
 I was very cross about it, as I had lots of stuff to sort out in Bedfordshire before moving.
-But I have met lots of people, the first one was Dave Beach, I realised there was quite a big music scene here.
+But I have met lots of people, the first one was Dave Beach, I realized there was quite a big music scene here.
 When I was 15 I registered a business name for a music shop, so I guess I must have always wanted to run one.
 Originally I was just going to open a sound art gallery, with my self-made instruments, but Hywel who ran the old music shop told me he was closing down and was happy for me to take over selling strings and stuff”

 Mark struck me as a man with a mission, so I asked him what drove him:

 “When I was 13 I had a panic attack, these continued through my adult life, but have lessened.
 I spent a lot of time hiding away, but I got fed up with it and I decided I wanted to be in the community and serve it in some way.
-I realised the panic attacks were a mental obstacle, not a physical one.
+I realized the panic attacks were a mental obstacle, not a physical one.
 This is about meeting people and making good connections.
 I want to create a central musician’s hub.

 Now I know I’m on the autism spectrum.
 If I get 10 people in the shop I find it quite difficult.
 Hence the note on the door ‘Folk musicians must be accompanied by a responsible adult’.
 In my experience folk musicians drink lots of cider and fall over, especially banjo players.